Lotsee Patterson: Career and contributions

 After completing her MLIS, Patterson worked in libraries at Riverside Indian School (Anadarko, OK), Norman Public Schools (Norman, OK) and as Director of Library Media Services for the Oklahoma City Public Schools.
 She is a Professor Emeritus of Library and Information Studies at the University of Oklahoma.
 Prior to her position at the University of Oklahoma, she was faculty at the University of New Mexico and at Texas Woman's University.

 As of 2009, Patterson was on the board for the National Medal for Museum and Library Service which advises the Institute of Museum and Library Services.
 As of 2015, she was on the Board of Trustees for Comanche Nation College.

 In the 1970s, Patterson helped to found the Office of Library Outreach Services Subcommittee on the American Indian, now the American Indian Library Association.
 She wrote and received many landmark grants for projects that furthered the progress of librarianship for and in native nation lands, one of which was a training program for teacher's aides of Bureau of Indian Affairs schools to become librarians.
+In addition to this, by 1973 she had already established eight community libraries in the pueblos.

 Patterson was Co-Chair of the Advisory Committee for the Pre-White House Conference on Library and Information Services for Native Americans.
 This Committee wrote the 1992 report, Pathways to Excellence: A Report on Improving Library and Information Services for Native American Peoples.

 She has been involved in the development of the International Indigenous Librarians' Forum.
 She has also served on many committees including American Library Association's Committee on Accreditation.
 She has acted as a consultant in the field of library studies to many archives and museums nationwide, including as a senior advisor to the Smithsonian's National Museum of the American Indian.

 Her life's work has consisted of recruiting and mentoring Native Americans in the field of librarianship, lobbying for funds to create and improve librarianship for native schools and educating students about librarianship.